Skip to main content Skip to local navigation

 My research considers biodiversity at all levels from individuals to ecosystems.
 I employ novel genetic techniques to measure the connections between species and trophic levels among frugivores, insectivores, parasites and pollinators.
 In my lab we are particularly interested in the effect of landscape on ecological interactions and we are always looking for novel ways to use genetic technologies to answer these questions.
 From sequencing DNA in the middle of a jungle, to tracing eDNA in the gut of a leech or a dung beetle to identify local mammals to discovering we can suck eDNA out of the air we are always creative in our approaches.
 I love field work and have taught field courses in the Nagev desert, the South African Savannah and a Costa Rican Rain Forest.
 I have worked in many countries but have spent most of my field trips in Costa Rica, Belize, Texas and Ontario.
 My lab members work around the world.
 I completed my PhD at the University of Guelph, a post doctoral fellowship at Bristol University and Cardiff University in the UK and was a faculty member at Queen Mary University of London for 8 years before moving my lab back to York University in 2021.

 I completed my MSc as member of the Clare Lab investigating the diet of migratory birds and the diversity of fungi associated with solitary bees.
 I then went on to manage health and safety in a COVID testing lab at Queen Mary University of London.
-In the fall of 2022 I will be rejoining the Clare lab to conduct a PhD.
+In the fall of 2022 I rejoined the Clare lab for a PhD.
+My work examines the ecological interactions of native pollinators in Ontario and how their resource use varies over the season.
+I am also exploring the use of eDNA as a non-invasive tool to monitor solitary cavity nesting bees.

 Previous Lab Members - Academic progeny!